 Arriving in Grahan is a tranquil sight with its wooden houses, lush greenery, pure mountain air to breathe and beautiful vistas to witness.
 I was wondering, why can’t I be in this place forever which brings so much joy to me, irradiating all worldly worries.

 I enjoyed each & every moment of mine in Grahan.
 The villagers were simple and hospitable.
 There is no mobile connectivity in the village and it is better to make your phone calls before beginning the trek.
 Grahan houses various cafes and home stays.
 The Hebrew- English signage is all over the village.
-One wonders how it can happen in such a remote village located at such at such altitude.
+One wonders how it can happen in such a remote village located at such altitude.
 We were welcomed by the children playing in the temple complex of the village.
 We were totally mesmerized by the rustic beauty of the old traditional houses with pitched roofs.
 We learned that these houses are very old, some of them were 200 years old.
 The houses had surreal views and each one was picturesque.
 It seemed like a perfect little world.

 History of Grahan

 It is said that Grahan was first located near Malana village, the village of taboos.
 Some of the elders decided to migrate deep into the Parvati valley tributaries.
 The villagers from the Grahan are only outsiders who the Malana people consider equals.
 So much so, that they allow them to visit their temples and enter their houses.
 Consumption of alcohol is completely banned in the village.
 Signs indicating not drink alcohol have been put in the trek trail as well.